Millars Well

 Residential development activity is lower than average in Millars Well according to AreaSearch's national comparison of local real estate markets

-Millars Well averaged one approval per year for dwelling developments between 2016 and 2020, with a total of five approvals.
-This low development activity reflects the rural nature of the area, where housing needs are typically specific to local demands rather than broader market trends.
-Due to such low approval numbers, yearly growth figures can vary significantly based on individual projects.
+Millars Well averaged one approval per year for developments between 2016 and 2020, with a total of five approvals in that period.
+This low development activity reflects the rural nature of the area, where housing needs are typically specific to local residents rather than driven by broader market demand.
+Notably, the small number of approvals can lead to significant variations in yearly growth figures and relativities based on individual projects.

-Compared to Rest of WA and national averages, Millars Well has much lower development activity.
-All approved developments in the area were for detached houses, maintaining its rural character with an emphasis on space.
-However, 71.0% of dwellings at Census were not traditional houses, indicating a strong demand for family homes despite density pressures.
-The estimated population per dwelling approval is 1166 people, reflecting Millars Well's quiet development environment.
+Compared to other regions in Western Australia and nationally, Millars Well has much lower development activity.
+All approved developments in the area have been for detached houses, maintaining its rural character with an emphasis on space.
+Interestingly, 71% of dwellings built were traditional houses at the time of the Census, indicating strong demand for family homes despite density pressures.
+The estimated population per dwelling approval is 1166 people, reflecting the quiet and low activity development environment in Millars Well.

-AreaSearch's latest quarterly estimate projects an addition of 277 residents by 2041.
-At current development rates, housing supply may struggle to keep pace with population growth, potentially intensifying buyer competition and supporting price increases.
+According to AreaSearch's latest quarterly estimate, the area is projected to add 263 residents by 2041.
+If current development rates continue, housing supply may struggle to keep up with population growth, potentially increasing buyer competition and supporting price increases.

 Frequently Asked Questions - Development